 The timing couldn't be worse for enterprise software vendors.
 After years of pandemic-era growth, many SaaS companies were already facing pressure from corporate budget cuts and a return to profitability mandates.
 Now they're dealing with customers openly questioning whether they need to renew contracts for tools that AI might replace.

 Some companies are trying to pivot, racing to embed AI features into their existing products.
 But that strategy carries its own risks - if the AI features work too well, they might cannibalize the very revenue streams companies depend on.
-CEO Marc Benioff has acknowledged the company is 'completely re-imagining' its business around AI agents, a tacit admission that the old model needs serious rethinking.
+Salesforce CEO Marc Benioff has acknowledged the company is 'completely re-imagining' its business around AI agents, a tacit admission that the old model needs serious rethinking.